rosano/hyperdraft/os-app/open-guide/text.en.md

 # Publishing

-Connect your *storage* to make notes accessible to the public Internet.
+Connect your *cloud* to make notes accessible to the public Internet.
 Simply press the `KVCWriteDetailToolbarPublishButtonText` button and a shareable link will appear.
 In the same location, press the `KVCWriteDetailToolbarRetractButtonText` button to remove public access.

 ## Custom domain name